The important thing to realize here

 Mandated by:

-"Union officials who do not work as carpenters view themselves, rather than workers, as “the union.”
+who do not work as carpenters view themselves, rather than workers, as

 ONE ALSO HAS TO WONDER HOW LONG THE FEDS WILL ALLOW THIS UBC CRIMINAL SYNDICATE TO OPERATE AND WHY THEY HAVE ALLOWED IT TO CONTINUE THIS LONG.